 Upon successful registration on the course, candidates will receive confirmation they are booked on the course.
-Candidates will receive their course materials approximately 2 weeks before the course start date by email on the condition that 70% of the course fee has been received.
+Candidates will receive login details to access their course materials via LearnADR approximately 2 weeks before the course start date on the condition that 70% of the course fee has been received.
 The balance is payable before the course start date.